7 Steps to Developing a Hashtag Strategy for Your Business

-Before deciding what hashtags make sense for your business, use a hashtag research tool, such as TWUBS, What the Trend, or Trendsmap, to learn what existing hashtags are out there, if they are trending (or have trended), where they are trending, and, most important, why that particular hashtag is trending.
+Before deciding what hashtags make sense for your business, use a hashtag research tool, such as TWUBS, or Trendsmap, to learn what existing hashtags are out there, if they are trending (or have trended), where they are trending, and, most important, why that particular hashtag is trending.
 Taking the time for this research can help you avoid any embarrassment that can come with using a hashtag with a negative connotation, one that is overused, or worse, one that aligns your brand with a cause or event that is against what you stand for.

 4. Choose hashtags with staying power.

 Once you’ve researched some of your hashtag ideas, chose those that are memorable and pertinent in order to create staying power in your followers’ minds.
 Avoid using too many of hashtags; you don’t need a different one for every campaign.
 Choose a few that can be consistently used and adapted, as this will make it easier for your customers to follow your conversations, and for your social media team to manage those conversations.

 5. Incorporate hashtags into offline marketing efforts.

 Your overall marketing strategy can also help you promote your hashtags.
 By incorporating them into other marketing materials, such as magazine or newspaper ads, TV commercials, or online ads, you promote their reach and use.

 Hashtags can help your brand promotion, engage your company in social media conversations, and allow you to see who is using your hashtag to have conversations with others.
 But using more than two hashtags per Tweet or using too many in every social media message can be considered spam.